Move (company)

-Move, Inc. is a real estate listing company based in Santa Clara, California.
+Move, Inc. is a real estate listing company based in Austin, Texas.
 The company operates the Move Network of real estate websites, the largest of which is Realtor.com.
-Move has a longstanding partnership with the National Association of Realtors, the real estate industry's largest trade association, for operating Realtor.com.
+Move has a longstanding partnership with the National Association of Realtors for operating Realtor.com.

 Operations

 Move was established in Delaware under the name InfoTouch Corporation in 1993.
-The company is based in Santa Clara, California, and operates Move.com and Realtor.com.
+The company was based in Santa Clara, California until February 2025, when it moved the company headquarters to Austin, Texas.
+The company operates Move.com and Realtor.com.
 Move owns the listing syndication and reporting platform ListHub.
-The company also operates Avail (following its acquisition in 2020), Doorsteps.com (following its acquisition in 2013), Moving.com, Relocation.com, and UpNest (following its acquisition in 2022).
+The company also operates Avail (following its acquisition in 2020), Moving.com, Relocation.com, and UpNest (following its acquisition in 2022).

 Tracey Fellows was named acting chief executive officer (CEO) of Move and Realtor.com in June 2019.
 David Doctorow was named CEO in January 2020.
 Bryan Charap has served as chief financial officer since 2015.
-In 2020, Move named Rachel Morley chief product officer who was subsequently fired a few months later and Mickey Neuberger chief marketing officer.
-In 2022, Bryan Ellis became chief revenue officer and Arthur Chapin became chief growth officer.
+In 2020, Move named Mickey Neuberger chief marketing officer.
+In 2022, Bryan Ellis became chief revenue officer.

+Doctorow was replaced by Damian Eales as CEO in 2023.